ktrinkle/computer-reset/README.md

 ## Automated tests

 This project has none.
 Sorry.
 While it would be best practice to do so, this is supposed to last a short period of time before the site gets destroyed upon completion of the liquidation.

+## License

+This is licensed under the MIT license.